-An ecosystem considerations section was added to the annual SAFE report following the Council's review of its FEPs and revised management objectives (pending Secretarial transmittal).
-Fishery independent ecosystem survey, socioeconomic, protected species, oceanic and climate indicator, essential fish habitat, and marine planning information are all included in the ecosystem considerations section.
-Fishery dependent data sections will continue to be included and updated as resources allow.
+An Ecosystem Considerations chapter was added to the annual SAFE report following the Council's review of its FEPs and revised management objectives.
+Fishery independent ecosystem survey, protected species, socioeconomic, oceanic and climate, essential fish habitat, and marine planning information are all included in the Ecosystem Considerations chapter.

-Fishery independent ecosystem data were acquired through visual surveys conducted in the PRIAs, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands (CNMI), the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
-This report describes mean fish biomass for coral reefs in each of these locations.
-Additionally, the mean reef fish biomass and mean size of fishes (> 10 cm) in the PRIAs are presented by sampling year and reef area.
-Finally, the reef fish population estimates across hard bottom habitat (0-30 m) are provided for each PRIA study site.
+Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) Reef Assessment and Monitoring Program (RAMP) under the Ecosystem Sciences Division (ESD) in the PRIAs, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands (CNMI), the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
+This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reef areas as well as habitat condition using mean coral coverage per island averaged over the past decade for each of these locations.